The Ukrainian Refugee Psychologists of Krakow

 Working in the Center is also an opportunity for them to continue growing and developing as professionals and to receive supervision.
 Additionally, this work helps psychologists preserve their own mental health and well-being, reminding them of the power of human connection and the resilience of the human spirit.
 Working in a team facilitates adaptation to the new society.
 A supportive environment helps psychologists cope with the challenges of adjusting to a new place and culture.

 Furthermore, their work enables psychologists to support themselves and their families by providing them with a decent standard of living.
 This is particularly important in a time of crisis, as economic instability and displacement can be major sources of stress and anxiety.

 “Through my work with Zustricz Foundation and Project HOPE, myself and my family were able to stay in Poland, rent an apartment, and provide ourselves with the necessary level of living,” said Olga, a Ukrainian refugee psychologist from Lviv who arrived in Poland with her daughter.
 “I’m also very grateful to the organization for creating a hospitable, friendly, almost homely atmosphere, providing support in a difficult period of life, and giving me the opportunity to continue my professional development among like-minded people.”

 While they continue to wait for peace, refugee psychologists at the Psychological Support Center, through their tireless efforts, are making a real difference in the world, one person at a time.

 “I’m grateful for the opportunity to receive qualified supervision and new knowledge in educational projects,” said Natalia, a refugee psychologist from Dnipropetrovsk Region.
 “For me, it is an opportunity to be part of a professional team that helps people from Ukraine cope with the psychological consequences of war.”

-Natalia Goviadova is an information officer with the Zustricz Foundation and a Ukrainian refugee from the Crimea region.
+Natalia Goviadova is an information officer with the Zustricz Foundation in Poland.